The Real Reason Why ‘Power Rangers’ Made Elizabeth Banks Its Sexiest Villain Ever

-Elizabeth Banks is cast as an evildoer in wedge-heel green boots who stomps over misfit teens-turned-superheroes boots in the latest reboot of “Power Rangers,” in theaters now.
+Elizabeth Banks is an evildoer in wedge-heel green boots who stomps over the misfit teens-turned-superheroes cast in the latest reboot of “Power Rangers,” in theaters now.

-For nearly 24 years, the franchise’s alien witch character Rita Repulsa looked ready for a Medieval Fair — in a period-inspired floor-length gown and dramatic headpieces.
+For nearly 24 years, the franchise’s alien witch character Rita Repulsa maintained a whimsical appearance — in a period-inspired floor-length gown and dramatic headpieces.

 But in Banks’ turn as the villain, she is reimagined in va-va-voom Poison Ivy-like style — a glossy head-to-toe green number with cutouts along the torso and legs, with plenty of flesh on show.
 Her shoes are wedge heel boots that seamlessly blend in with the armor.